 Shopping for auto insurance in Ohio?
 Compare.com is here to help.
 Here's everything Ohio drivers need to know about insuring their cars, including information on car insurance discounts, licensing and insurance options and Ohio’s minimum insurance requirements.

-Compare Ohio car insurance options and get multiple quotes for your vehicle.
-Start Now.
+Start comparing Ohio car insurance options and get multiple car insurance quotes for your vehicle.

 In Ohio, it is illegal to drive any motor vehicle without proof of insurance.
 Each state sets its own insurance minimums which you must meet to register your car.
 In Ohio, the minimums are: